shishir99111/100-days-of-code/log.md

 ### Day 13: May 29, 2018

 **Today's Progress**:
-- Handling of all the Database operation in Ethereum Blockchain Explorer.
+- Handling of all the Database operation and configuration in Ethereum Blockchain Explorer.

 **Link(s) to work**
 1. [Ethereum Blockchain Explorer](https://github.com/shishir99111/ethereum-blockchain-explorer)